binbashar/le-ref-architecture-doc/CONTRIBUTING.md

 to work on some changes to the code in private, for example when fixing a security vulnerability.

 Working on a fix in the open might allow attackers to reverse engineer the bug and attack our users.
-Since GitHub provides a mechanism to easily create a private fork of our repo, please use this private forks to collaborate on a security fix.
+Since GitHub provides a mechanism to easily create a private fork of our repo, please use these private forks to collaborate on a security fix.

 ### Publish maintainer advisories for security fixes